github/docs/content/account-and-profile/setting-up-and-managing-your-github-user-account/managing-user-account-settings/index.md

 ---
-title: Managing user account settings
+title: Managing personal account settings
 intro: 'You can change several settings for your personal account, including changing your username and deleting your account.'
 redirect_from:
   - /categories/29/articles